garrettrayj/den/README.md

 News apps are the platforms world views are built on.
 Folks should be able to trust their choice without hesitation.
 They should also have the freedom to make it better without asking for permission.
-Furthermore, they should have a voice in the development of software they may depend on.
+Furthermore, they should have a voice in the development of software they may come to depend on.
-Thus Den is open source software for trust, transparency, and community.
+Thus, Den is open source software for trust, transparency, and community.

 [♫ Buy it, use it, break it, fix it, trash it, change it, mail, upgrade it.](https://youtu.be/D8K90hX4PrE) [♫ Work it, make it, do it, makes us, harder, better, faster, stronger.](https://youtu.be/gAjR4_CbPpQ)